 FAFSA forms have historically been posted on January 1 of the applying year, but recently, this date was bumped up to October 1.
 This means that students have been able to apply for financial aid for the upcoming 2017-2018 school year since October 1, 2016.
 If, upon reading that, you started to freak out and think you were behind schedule, relax.
 FAFSA, as a federal program, is need-based, so as long as you turn in your form before the 2017-2018 deadline.
 This deadline varies by state, and you can find out your deadline via this handy website (.)

 When should you be applying for aid then?

-So, to review, you’ve established that FAFSA forms are available for you to fill out and you know the date they’re due.
+So, to review, you’ve established that FAFSA forms are available and you know the date they’re due.
 Now that you know the basics, you can discern when you should apply for aid.
 As a general rule, you won’t actually receive any money until you’ve enrolled at a college.
-You can apply any time, even before you’ve chosen a school, but funds won’t be transferred until you’ve made it official.
+You can apply at any time, even before you’ve chosen a school.
+However, funds won’t be transferred until you’ve made it official.
 Since students have different timelines of receiving acceptance letters, this is where your personal state’s deadline comes in.
 If you notice that your deadline is looming and you still haven’t received a letter of acceptance from your top school, you should fill out your FAFSA as soon as possible regardless.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!